 No one can argue that we all have a right to know what’s in the food we’re eating and feeding to our families.
 That’s what the mandatory labeling movement is all about, and the violation of this simple right to know is what makes the passage of the DARK Act so reprehensible.

 While the Non-GMO Project has always supported mandatory labeling efforts, I have to admit that I care about more than just the right to know.
 I wouldn’t be satisfied with a grocery store where every product said, “Produced with genetic engineering,” which is one potential outcome of a strictly right to know tactic.
 Like many other concerned citizens who have been working on this issue for a decade or more, what I actually care about is having choices— specifically, non-GMO choices.
-I believe that preserving and building the non-GMO supply chain is a critical step of transitioning toward a safe, healthy food supply for future generations.
+I believe that preserving and building the non-GMO supply chain is a critical step of transitioning toward a non-GMO food supply for future generations.
 I also believe that the integrity of our diverse genetic inheritance is essential to human and environmental health and ecological harmony.